WilliamArnberg/Portfolio/content/articles/Networked_Physics_article.md

 # Inserting and Applying state

-When state is recieved it is placed into a jitter buffer, and it will wait for 5 frames before applying the state to the simulation to avoid jitter.
+When state is recieved it is placed into a jitter buffer, and will be held for approximately 5 frames before applying the state to the simulation to avoid jitter.
 The amount of time to wait would ideally be a calculation made with respect to latency.

 {{< video src="/videos/net.mp4" autoplay="false" loop="true" width="800" height="450" >}}